Researching the Culture of your New Country

 Economy

-Even though the economic status of your new country might not be considered part of its culture per se, it may effect the way people interact with each other on a day-to-day basis.
+Even though the economic status of your new country might not be considered part of its culture per se, it may affect the way people interact with each other on a day-to-day basis.

 Gender Roles